Easy Halloween Nail Designs for Beginners

-If you're into the pointed nail aesthetic but don't want to file your nails away or go through the trouble of applying fake nails, try this simple nail hack from Honeymunchkin.
+If you're into the long pointy nails aesthetic but don't want to file your nails away or go through the trouble of applying fake nails, try this simple nail hack from Honeymunchkin.
 First paint your nails in a shade as close as possible to your natural skin tone; then tape off the ends in a diagonal point to create a claw shape.
 Paint in the open area in a dark shade, gently remove the tape, and voila—you have claws!
 An optical illusion Halloween nail art idea that will definitely turn heads.

 Jack O’ Lantern Nails

 To get this cute-not-creepy Halloween nails look, you'll need orange and black nail polish, and a small nail art brush.
 We're obsessed with these nail art pens in harvest colors if you're worried about your shakey hands.
 Ishah x Beauty said she didn't worry about perfect lines with this look; because you're emulating a carved pumpkin look, the more jagged the edges, the more authentic the Halloween vibe!

 These bloody fingerprint nails make the perfect easy Halloween nail art.
 To copy this chilling look from The Daily Nail, simply apply white polish as a base coat before dipping one of your fingers in red polish to create the fingerprint outline.
 Blot the red polish on tissue paper a few times to get rid of excess color and prevent clumping before stamping your nails.

 This Halloween nail art from The Lacquerologist is inspired by your favorite creepy flying mammal, the bat, and it's incredibly easy to re-create.
 Paint your nails a deep purple nail polish; then use black polish and a thin nail art brush, or a fine-tipped black nail art pen, to copy the lines that make up the bat's bone structure, spanning the design from your index to your pinky finger.